ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/06a-prims-algorithm.md

 - Prio 2: reformulate as a generic graph search algorithm
 :::

-The first of our two algorithms for finding MCSTs is commonly referred to as [Prim's algorithm]{.term}.
+The first of our two algorithms for finding MSTs is commonly referred to as [Prim's algorithm]{.term}.
 Prim's algorithm is very simple.
-Start with any Vertex $N$ in the graph, setting the MCST to be $N$ initially.
+Start with any Vertex $N$ in the graph, setting the MST to be $N$ initially.
 Pick the least-cost edge connected to $N$.
 This edge connects $N$ to another vertex; call this $M$.
-Add Vertex $M$ and Edge $(N, M)$ to the MCST.
+Add Vertex $M$ and Edge $(N, M)$ to the MST.
 Next, pick the least-cost edge coming from either $N$ or $M$ to any other vertex in the graph.
-Add this edge and the new vertex it reaches to the MCST.
-This process continues, at each step expanding the MCST by selecting the least-cost edge from a vertex currently in the MCST to a vertex not currently in the MCST.
+Add this edge and the new vertex it reaches to the MST.
+This process continues, at each step expanding the MST by selecting the least-cost edge from a vertex currently in the MST to a vertex not currently in the MST.

 Prim's algorithm is quite similar to Dijkstra's algorithm for finding the single-source shortest paths.
-The primary difference is that we are seeking not the next closest vertex to the start vertex, but rather the next closest vertex to any vertex currently in the MCST.
+The primary difference is that we are seeking not the next closest vertex to the start vertex, but rather the next closest vertex to any vertex currently in the MST.
 Thus the following lines in Djikstra's algorithm:

     dist = D.get(v) + e.weight